A guide to Ait ben haddou-morocco

 Following the camel ride, I arrived at a small, yet cosy camp that was hidden between the sand dunes of Erg Chebbi.

-Upon arrival at the camp, I immediately dropped my luggage in my tent and wandered around the dunes in complete silence, encircled by tangerine-coloured sand as far as the eye can see.
+Upon arrival at the camp, I immediately dropped my luggage in my tent and wandered around the dunes in complete silence, encircled by tangerine-coloured sand as far as the eye could see.

 After taking in an incredible sunset from the top of one of the dunes, it was time to walk back to the common tent where I was served a lovely tajin and the Berber people played traditional music on their instruments.